Coming to Vanderbilt

 Bring available funds for at least two months in Nashville.
 Initial move-in expenses can be high.
 Salary payments for teaching or research assistantships will not be issued until the end of September.
 Please plan your finances accordingly.

 You may also wish to bring: alarm clock, pillow, towel, bed sheets, and enough clothes for one year of changing temperatures.
 Remember a warm winter coat and gloves, plus an umbrella for our rainy days.
 You may include cooking utensils (rice cooker, steamer, etc.), or you may purchase items in local stores and shopping malls.

-ISSS will have pillows and linens available for purchase to make your first night on campus comfortable!
-Packages include a pillow, twin size sheet set, blanket, bath towel, washcloth, and laundry bag and may be purchased for $40 (cash or U.S. check).
-Students may purchase linens at the ISSS office upon arrival in August.
+- ISSS will have pillows and linens available for purchase to make your first night on campus comfortable!
+Packages include a pillow, twin size sheet set, blanket, bath towel, washcloth, and laundry bag and may be purchased for $40 (Commodore Cash or Credit card only).
+Students may purchase linens at the ISSS office or at the Sarratt box office upon arrival in August.